Trump Reportedly Called Tomi Lahren to Thank Her After She Praised Him on TV

-Lahren, 24, is a wildly popular and controversial conservative pundit who hosts her own show, Tomi, on Glenn Beck’s network, The Blaze.
-She went on Hannity on February 7th to regurgitate her unapologetically right-wing schtick: she talked about how much she hates political correctness, the so-called “intolerant left,” and the “mainstream media” (air quotes on the latter hers).
+Lahren, 24, is a wildly popular and controversial conservative pundit who hosts her own show, Tomi, on Glenn Beck’s network, the Blaze.
+She went on Hannity on February 7 to regurgitate her unapologetically right-wing schtick: She talked about how much she hates political correctness, the so-called “intolerant left,” and the “mainstream media” (air quotes on the latter hers).
 In particular, she discussed her support of Donald Trump, calling him “a president that’s actually keeping his election promises, a president that’s actually being proactive to bring jobs back, to protect our national security.”
 She added, “I’m amazed by it.”

 “He called and said, ‘Thank you for your fair coverage of me,’” Lahren told the Washingtonian, estimating that their phone call lasted for 10 to 15 minutes.